Gambling

 There are numerous defense to prosecution under this law.[2]
 These defenses include private gambling (where everyone had equal odds of success), participation in the state lottery and machines “excluded from the definition of ‘gambling device’ under Section 47.01(4)(B)”

-How can I be charged with Gambling?
+How can I be charged with a Gambling offense in Texas?

-What is the punishment for Gambling?
+What is the penalty for a Texas Gambling offense?

 ^1.
-Texas Penal Code §47.02^2.
+Texas Penal Code §47.02.
+This law is current as of the 88th Legislature Regular Session.^2.
 Texas Penal Code §47.02(b),(c) & (e)

 (b) It is a defense to prosecution under this section that: